dejoo10/UWB/README.md

 # ULTRA WIDE BAND (UWB)

 ## Project description
-This project report explores the capabilities of Ultra-Wideband (UWB) technology for indoor positioning and secure data transfer between two devices.
+This project explores the capabilities of Ultra-Wideband (UWB) technology for indoor positioning and secure data transfer between two devices.
 The main aim is to compare UWB technology with existing technologies with focus on Bluetooth and GPS, investigating how UWB can solve business challenges related to precise indoor location tracking and secure communication.

 For an efficient and proper investigation, we are using three **ESP32 UWB modules** for testing purposes.
 These modules serve as the core hardware for our experimental setup, which then allows us to evaluate UWB’s performance in real-world scenarios.
 The ESP32 UWB modules combine the processing power of the **ESP32 microcontroller** with **UWB transceivers**, enabling accurate distance measurement and data exchange between devices.
-Their compact design and integration flexibility make them ideal for prototyping and field testing in dynamic environments
+Their compact design and integration flexibility make them ideal for prototyping and field testing in dynamic environments.
 For this project, we are focusing on a real-life application of this technology in use for Hockey Sport.

 ## Review UWB

 ### History of UWB

-UWB’s roots trace back to Heinrich Hertz’s 1887 spark-gap experiments, which produced short, broadband electromagnetic pulses — effectively the first UWB transmissions.
+UWB’s roots trace back to Heinrich Hertz’s 1887 spark-gap experiments, which produced short, broadband electromagnetic pulses — effectively the first
+UWB transmissions.

 Interest in short-pulse radio returned in the mid-20th century, particularly for radar and military sensing applications, where large bandwidths offered high range resolution and resistance to jamming.
 Researchers explored impulse radar and time-domain electromagnetics, leading to early systems that could detect targets through walls and materials.
 These systems, though primitive, laid the foundation for modern UWB radar and localization technology.

 A pivotal moment came in the 1990s, when McEwan developed the Micropower Impulse Radar (MIR) at Lawrence Livermore National Laboratory.
 MIR used extremely short UWB pulses for motion and range detection while consuming minimal power.
 Around the same time, improvements in digital signal processing (DSP) and the invention of time-hopping impulse radio (TH-IR) and direct-sequence UWB (DS-UWB) revived UWB research for communications and localization.

 The turning point for UWB came in 2002, when the U.S. Federal Communications Commission (FCC) authorized unlicensed UWB operation in the 3.1–10.6 GHz band, under strict emission limits to ensure coexistence with other radio systems.
 This decision opened UWB to non-military use, notably high-speed short-range communications, localization, and radar sensing.

 ### UWB Currently
 Today, UWB represents a convergence of communication and sensing, a concept known as Integrated Sensing and Communication (ISAC).
 Researchers are exploring UWB for human activity recognition, smart environments, and Internet of Things (IoT) applications, while overcoming challenges like multipath interference, miniaturization, and power optimization.

 In 2022, imec unveiled an impulse-radio ultra-wideband (IR-UWB) transmitter chip achieving 1.66 Gb/s data rates at under 10 mW power consumption.
-Built in 28 nm CMOS and just 0.155 mm² in size, it delivers exceptional energy efficiency of about 5.8 pJ/bit, over ten times better than comparable Wi-Fi systems.
+Built in 28 nm
+CMOS and just 0.155 mm² in size, it delivers exceptional energy efficiency of about 5.8 pJ/bit, over ten times better than comparable Wi-Fi systems.
 This innovation combines impulse and phase modulation with a low-jitter oscillator and polar transmitter architecture, pushing UWB performance beyond current IEEE 802.15.4z standards. imec envisions applications in wearables, AR/VR, and biomedical implants, marking a major step toward high-speed, ultra-low-power wireless communication.

 ## ESP32 UWB